retzonel/retzonel/README.md

-# 👋 Hi, I'm Godswill, my folks call me Retzonel...
+# 👋 Hi, I'm Godswill, but my folks call me Retzonel...

 🎮 I'm a **Unity Game Developer** and aspiriring Mobile App Developer with interest in building stuffs.